tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 |

-6. We are now looking at step #1: Use the "TODO tree" extension or use the search tool to find occurances of "# Developer".
+6. We are now looking at step #1: Use the "TODO tree" extension or use the search tool to find occurrences of "# Developer".
 (The "TODO tree" is the oak tree icon in the left-hand window pane).

 You may need to reload VS Code for these to show up in the ingest.
 Hitting "ctrl shift P"